Client Login

 Mattioli Woods

-A more familiar phrase in recent times is ‘Have I left it too late for inheritance tax planning?’.
-We appreciate inheritance tax (IHT) is not something that people get excited about discussing, but equally it is absolutely important they do.
-For those who do leave it to later life, their options reduce substantially, and will likely be more favourable to the chancellor than their beneficiaries.
+A more familiar phrase in recent times is, “Have I left it too late for inheritance tax planning?”
+We appreciate inheritance tax (IHT) is not something people get excited about discussing, but for some, it’s absolutely important they do.
+For those who leave it to later life, their options reduce substantially and will likely be more favourable to the Chancellor than their beneficiaries.

-For those well organised clients, they can consider several solutions such as gifting of assets, life cover or trust planning.
-However, if left too late the seven-year rule makes gifting less attractive and the ability to obtain cover at a competitive premium is reduced.
-They could consider trust planning which has the same gifting criteria to meet.
-However becoming a trustee later in life can bring its own set of complications, something clients would rather avoid at a time when simplicity is the key to managing their financial affairs.
+If you are well organised, you could consider several solutions such as gifting of assets, life cover or trust planning.
+However, if left too late, the seven-year rule can make gifting less attractive and the ability to obtain cover at a competitive premium is reduced.
+You could consider trust planning, which has the same gifting criteria to meet.
+However, becoming a trustee later in life can bring its own set of complications, something many would rather avoid at a time when simplicity is the key to managing your financial affairs.

 Business-relief qualifying investments

 Unlike an Alternative Investment Market (AIM) portfolio, an alternative solution with a few providers allows investors to purchase shares via an unquoted trading company.
-This company then enters trading partnerships with several organisations, and it is this trading entity that often qualifies for business relief (BR), once held for a minimum of two years.
-As a reminder, business relief is taxed at 0% rate for IHT purposes (rather than 40%), but still remains an asset of their estate.
-As such, this provides the individual with ownership and control throughout the ownership period.
-Once held for two years, the intention is for the asset to be BR qualifying within the estate, therefore benefitting from the 0% tax rate applicable to that asset on death.
+This company then enters trading partnerships with several organisations, and it’s this trading entity that often qualifies for business relief (BR), once held for a minimum of two years.
+As a reminder, once qualified business relief can offer up to full IHT relief, therefore an effective tax rate of 0% (rather than 40%), but the asset remains part of the investor’s estate.
+As such, this provides the individual with control throughout the ownership period.
+Once held for two years, the intention is for the asset to be BR-qualifying within the estate, therefore benefiting from the 0% tax rate applicable to that asset on death.

-When considering the risk perspective, it is absolutely important to understand the client’s objectives.
-While many clients want to try and mitigate any IHT liability, importantly they also do not want to lose money (both capital loss and by way of inflation).
-For some of those older clients, we may not be considering a particularly long-term investment horizon, and therefore this needs to be accounted for when assessing a risk profile and making a recommendation.
-In most cases, we are probably looking to retain value in line with inflation, from a cautious risk profile, but of course each client has their own objectives.
+When considering the risk perspective, it’s important to understand your objectives.
+While many of us want to try to mitigate any IHT liability, importantly we also don’t want to lose money – both capital loss and by way of inflation.
+If you are older, you may not be considering a particularly long-term investment horizon, and therefore this needs to be accounted for when assessing a risk profile and making a recommendation.
+In most cases, the aim is to retain value in line with inflation, from a cautious risk profile, but of course everyone has their own objectives.

-An attractive investment for this client profile is to use one of the estate planning portfolios that are available in the marketplace.
-Typically the products we select to work with have large weightings towards asset backed investments such as infrastructure and energy projects, which typically are deemed lower risk than a comparative BR qualifying investment, such as a portfolio of AIM stocks.
+An attractive investment for the older generation is to use one of the estate planning portfolios that are available in the marketplace.
+Typically, the solutions selected will have large weightings towards asset-backed investments such as infrastructure and energy projects, which typically are deemed lower risk than a comparative BR-qualifying investment, such as a portfolio of AIM stocks, which are more volatile in nature.

-These products aim to be BR qualifying, although investors are still subject to the two-year qualifying period attached with these investments, which could still be a concern for some.
-However, if passed to a spouse upon death the two-year clock does not re-start, so effectively only one of them needs to survive the period.
+These products aim to be BR-qualifying, although investors are still subject to the two-year qualifying period attached with these investments, which could still be a concern for some.
+However, if passed to a spouse upon death, the two-year clock does not restart, then, providing the asset is held for a total of two years between both spouses, it will achieve IHT relief on second death.

-A further benefit available in some of these products is the ability for investors to access a group life policy.
-While there are criteria that need to be met, it is likely to be much less stringent than if we were to try and arrange individual cover for an 85-year-old, as the provider can spread the risk across the group life policy, rather than the single insured member.
-It should be added that there may be no underwriting required which makes the application process extremely simple.
+A further benefit available in some of the BR-qualifying portfolios is the ability for investors to access a group life policy.
+While there are criteria that need to be met, it is likely to be much less stringent than if we were to try to arrange individual cover for someone in their 80s, as the provider can spread the risk across the group life policy, rather than the single insured member.
+It should be added that individuals will need to declare that they’re not terminally ill, however, there may be no underwriting required, which makes the application process extremely simple.

-As such, the big benefit is that the investment is IHT efficient from day one, as the life cover policy would provide an amount equivalent to the IHT liability, if death was to occur before the two-year qualifying period has ended.
+As such, the big benefit is that the investment solution can provide immediate peace of mind, as the life cover policy would provide an amount equivalent to the initial IHT liability amount, if death was to occur before the two-year qualifying period has ended.
 This means the total value of the investment can be passed to the beneficiaries.
 This can be a great option for some of those older clients who want to improve their IHT position but are running out of time.